|Minerals: Critical Micronutrients|

 |Egg, 1 whole||0.6|

 Neurological complications also are associated with vitamin B12 deficiency and result from a progressive demyelination of nerve cells.
 The demyelination is thought to result from the increase in methylmalonyl-CoA that result from vitamin B12 deficiency resulting in loss of methylmalonyl-CoA mutase activity.
 The loss of methylmalonyl-CoA mutase activity with deficiencies in B12 results in an accompanying methylmalonic acidemia.
 Methylmalonyl-CoA is a competitive inhibitor of malonyl-CoA in fatty acid biosynthesis as well as being able to substitute for malonyl-CoA in any fatty acid biosynthesis that may occur.
 Since the myelin sheath is in continual flux the methylmalonyl-CoA-induced inhibition of fatty acid synthesis results in the eventual destruction of the sheath.
 The incorporation methylmalonyl-CoA into fatty acid biosynthesis results in branched-chain fatty acids being produced that may severely alter the architecture of the normal membrane structure of nerve cells.

 Deficiencies in B12 can also lead to elevations in the level of circulating homocysteine.
 Elevated levels of homocysteine are known to lead to cardiovascular dysfunction.
 Due to its high reactivity to proteins, homocysteine is almost always bound to proteins, thus thiolating them leading to their degradation.
 Homocysteine also binds to albumin and hemoglobin in the blood.
-The detrimental effects of homocysteine are thought to be due to its' binding to lysyl oxidase, an enzyme responsible for proper maturation of the extracellular matrix proteins collagen and elastin.
+Some of the detrimental effects of homocysteine are due to its' binding to lysyl oxidase, an enzyme responsible for proper maturation of the extracellular matrix proteins collagen and elastin.
 Production of defective collagen and elastin has a negative impact on arteries, bone and skin and the effects on arteries are believed to be the underlying cause for cardiac dysfunction associated with elevated serum homocysteine.
 In individuals with homocysteine levels above ≈12μM there is an increased risk of thrombosis and cardiovascular disease.
 The increased risk for thrombotic episodes, such as deep vein thrombosis (DVT), associated with homocysteinemia is due to homocysteine serving as a contact activation nucleus for activation of the intrinsic coagulation cascade.back to the top

-When stored in the liver or ingested folic acid exists in a polyglutamate form.
-Intestinal mucosal cells remove some of the glutamate residues through the action of the enzyme, gamma-glutamyl hydrolase (also known as conjugase or folate conjugase) which is encoded by the GGH gene.
-Within the intestinal enterocytes, the removal of the multiple glutamate residues makes folate less negatively charged (from the polyglutamic acids) and therefore more capable of passing through the basal lamina membrane of the epithelial cells of the intestine and into the bloodstream.
+When stored in the liver or ingested from natural sources, folic acid exists in a polyglutamate form.
+Jejunal mucosal cells remove some of the glutamate residues through the action of the enzyme, gamma-glutamyl hydrolase (also known as conjugase or folate conjugase) which is encoded by the GGH gene.
+Within the intestinal enterocytes, the removal of the multiple glutamate residues makes folic acid less negatively charged (from the polyglutamic acids), and therefore, more capable of being transported across the basal lamina membrane (facing the blood) of the jejunal enterocytes and into the bloodstream.
 Within cells (principally the liver where it is stored), folic acid is converted first to dihydrofolate (DHF) and then to tetrahydrofolate (THF also H4folate) through the action of dihydrofolate reductase (DHFR), an NADPH-requiring enzyme.
 The level of DHFR activity in the human liver is relatively low such that high levels of folic acid intake (such as by megadosing vitamins) can lead to pathological consequences.
 Several studies have shown increased rates of colon cancer and prostate cancer associated with the intake of large doses of folic acid.
 However, the lack of folate in the diet, or the lack of folic acid supplementation, is directly correlated to neural tube defects occurring during fetal development.

 The function of THF derivatives is to carry and transfer various forms of one carbon units during biosynthetic reactions.
 The one carbon units are either methyl, methylene, methenyl, formyl or formimino groups.